Codecademy/docs/content/python/concepts/file-methods/terms/remove/remove.md

 ---
 Title: '.remove()'
-Description: 'Allows the user to delete a file.'
+Description: 'Allows the user to delete a file if it exists.'
 Subjects:
   - 'Computer Science'
   - 'Data Science'